 One of the key differences between sand casting and die casting is the method used to create the mold

-One of the key differences between sand casting and die casting is the method used to create the molddifference between sand casting and die casting.
+difference between sand casting and die casting.
 Sand casting relies on the inherent properties of sand, such as its ability to hold its shape when dry and its resistance to heat.
 Die casting, on the other hand, uses a rigid metal mold that can withstand the high temperatures and pressures involved in the casting process.
 This allows die casting to produce parts with much tighter tolerances and higher quality finishes than sand casting.

 Another important difference is the cost and lead time associated with each process.
 Sand casting is generally less expensive and faster to set up than die casting, making it a more attractive option for low-volume production runs.
 However, die casting offers better productivity and lower per-part costs for high-volume production runs.